 Schedule your free consultation with Dr. Invia and find ways to repair your relationship and the mental health of your loved one.

-You cannot change someone who is unwilling to change themselves.
-If your spouse resists your efforts to address their mental disorder through therapy or counseling, it may be time to set boundaries and/or consider walking away for a period of time to protect your own well-being.
+If your loved one refuses treatment for their mental health condition, you cannot force them to change unless they are willing to seek help themselves.
+If your spouse resists your efforts to address their mental disorder through therapy or counseling, it may be necessary to consider walking away for a period of time to protect your own well-being.

 This situation may be hindering your goals and career progress.
 It's important not to compromise your own well-being indefinitely.